coren-frankel/culinary-unit-abbreviation/README.md

 [Submit an Issue](https://github.com/coren-frankel/culinary-unit-abbreviation/issues) with the term, abbreviation, and an example of the term/abbreviation as it is used in culinary arts.

 ## Aknowledgments
-Dimitar Dimitrov - https://github.com/cranzy/unit-abbreviation - project & README boilerplate
+Dimitar Dimitrov - [unit-abbreviation](https://github.com/cranzy/unit-abbreviation) - library structure & README boilerplate inspiration
-Basarat Ali Syed - That TypeScript Guy - 'TypeScript for Professionals - 2023 Edition' inspiration
+Basarat Ali Syed - "That TypeScript Guy" - [TypeScript for Professionals - 2023 Edition](https://www.udemy.com/course/typescript-for-professionals/) Udemy course

 ## License
 MIT